Protein–protein interaction: Structure

 The molecular structures of many protein complexes have been unlocked by the technique of X-ray crystallography.
 The first structure to be solved by this method was that of sperm whale myoglobin by Sir John Cowdery Kendrew.
 In this technique the angles and intensities of a beam of X-rays diffracted by crystalline atoms are detected in a film, thus producing a three-dimensional picture of the density of electrons within the crystal.

 Later, nuclear magnetic resonance also started to be applied with the aim of unravelling the molecular structure of protein complexes.
 One of the first examples was the structure of calmodulin-binding domains bound to calmodulin.
 This technique is based on the study of magnetic properties of atomic nuclei, thus determining physical and chemical properties of the correspondent atoms or the molecules.
 Nuclear magnetic resonance is advantageous for characterizing weak PPIs.

-Domains
+Protein-protein interaction domains

-Proteins hold structural domains that allow their interaction with and bind to specific sequences on other proteins:
+Some proteins have specific structural domains or sequence motifs that provide binding to other proteins.
+Here are some examples of such domains: